-Three Parts of Designing and Integrating a Speaker Grill
+Three Parts of Designing and Integrating a Speaker Grille

-The speaker grill is often overlooked, but it should be planned out in detail.
-When you aren’t clear about the impact of a grill, you might find it’s more detrimental than you expected.
-On the other hand, you can reduce the effect of your grill by focusing on three critical design areas:
+The speaker grille is often overlooked, but it should be planned out in detail.
+When you aren’t clear about the impact of a grille, you might find it’s more detrimental than you expected.
+On the other hand, you can reduce the effect of your grille by focusing on three critical design areas:

 Audio Quality

 Audio quality comes first.
-When speaker grills are designed to perform multiple functions, there’s a far greater risk that they won’t do any of them well.
-For example, some speaker grills are integrated in such a way as to reduce the risk of vandalism.
+When speaker grilles are designed to perform multiple functions, there’s a far greater risk that they won’t do any of them well.
+For example, some speaker grilles are integrated in such a way as to reduce the risk of vandalism.
 This often requires trade-offs.

 Equipment Durability